take0a/veleta-to-postman/README.md

 save it as a dependency in the package.json file.

 Press ^C at any time to quit.
-package name: (edit-postman)
+package name: (veleta-to-postman)
 version: (1.0.0)
-description: edit postman collection parameters entry point: (index.js) test command: git repository:
+description: convert a veleta openapi specification to a postman collection entry point: (index.js) test command: git repository:
 keywords:
 author:
 license: (ISC)
-About to write to C:\JDW24A\tools\edit-postman\package.json:
+About to write to C:\Your\Path\veleta-to-postman\package.json:

 {
-  "name": "edit-postman",
+  "name": "veleta-to-postman",
   "version": "1.0.0",
-  "description": "edit postman collection parameters", "main": "index.js",
+  "description": "convert a veleta openapi specification to a postman collection", "main": "index.js",
   "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1"